 Did you know there are over 100 types of arthritis?
 That’s right!
 And Of these, knee osteoarthritis is the most common.
-First off, osteoarthritis is age-related, and joint damage is caused by wear and tear.
+First off, osteoarthritis is age-related joint damage from wear and tear.
 But there is more to it than that.
-It’s not just about your joints getting worn out.
+It’s not only about your joints becoming worn.
 Many other things play a role also, such as your age, weight, genetics, and lifestyle.
 And, recent studies show that environmental factors play more of a role than genetics.

 Shockingly, nearly half of all people will be affected by knee osteoarthritis in their life!
 And, this condition is also the reason over 700,000 people need knee replacements.
 So, what is the story behind this common joint disease?